 Acupuncture with Lisa Mae Osborn

-Using skills that are founded upon both the principles of Japanese Meridian Energetics and modern Western Osteopathic Trigger Point research, I bring you 16+ years of experience, compassion and hands-on body wisdom to our treatment.
+Using skills that are founded upon both the principles of Japanese Meridian Energetics and modern Western Osteopathic Trigger Point and pain science research, I bring you 20 years of experience, compassion and hands-on body wisdom to our treatment.
 You will leave the clinic feeling seen, heard, and most importantly, different than you arrived.

 Classical Medicine Made Modern

 "The principle of using these fine needles is easy to say but difficult to master.
 Ordinary skills of acupuncture maintain the physical body;